 Ensuring lawfulness and financial prudence of decision making.
-After consulting the Head of Paid Service and the Monitoring Officer, the Finance Officer will report to the Executive Committee and/or the Board and the Board's external auditor if s/he considers that any proposal, decision or course of action will involve incurring unlawful expenditure, or is unlawful and is likely to cause a loss or deficiency or if the Board is about to enter an item of account unlawfully.
+After consulting the Head of Paid Service and the Monitoring Officer, the Finance Officer will report to the Finance and Governance Committee and/or the Board and the Board's external auditor if they consider that any proposal, decision or course of action will involve incurring unlawful expenditure, or is unlawful and is likely to cause a loss or deficiency or if the Board is about to enter an item of account unlawfully.